 - Tap Reset Network Settings.

-- Enter password or PIN and then confirm the selection.
+- Enter your password or PIN and then confirm the selection.

 7. Reset your iPhone to factory settings

 So, in the end, the only remaining step we can think of is to reset your device to factory settings and restore it from an iCloud backup.
-This can take some time but it’s the last thing you can do on your own before either taking your device for the repair or contacting your carrier and reporting the problem.
+This can take some time but it’s the last thing you can do on your own before either taking your device for repair or contacting your carrier and reporting the Physical SIM Network not available error.

 You can either use iTunes on your Mac or PC or go straight to iPhone settings.
 The latter is explained below.